xela144/CANaconda/README.md

 Alternatively, a 'pgn' can be specified in lieu of the 'id'.
 Note that specifying both 'id' and 'pgn' for a given filter will result in an error.
 This is because there is no one-to-one relation between id's and pgn's.

-The example XML-style messages file specifies wind speed message from the Maretron WSO100.
-First the program identifies the PGN of the message as "130306".
-Next it takes the data associated with that header (bits 8 through 16) and interprets them as an unsigned little endian number scaled by .01.

-The output from this filter looks like this:
+The example XML-style metadata file specifies wind speed and direction messages from one device, and ambient humidity messages from another device.

+With both these devices connected to the CAN bus, and with this metadata file loaded, the message stream looks like this:

-    None 09FD0284 8 EA8000EA76FAFFFFCFF6
+    None 09FD0284 8 EA8000EA76FAFFFFCFF6            // no longer correct:
-    Header: 09FD0284, BOD: 8 WSO100 airspeed:  1.28
-    None 09FD0284 8 EE7A00B576FAFFFFD062
-    Header: 09FD0284, BOD: 8 WSO100 airspeed:  1.22
-    None 09FD0284 8 F277004577FAFFFFD0CF
-    Header: 09FD0284, BOD: 8 WSO100 airspeed:  1.19
-    None 09FD0284 8 F679006478FAFFFFD13B
-    Header: 09FD0284, BOD: 8 WSO100 airspeed:  1.21
-    None 09FD0284 8 FA8000DB79FAFFFFD1A7
-    Header: 09FD0284, BOD: 8 WSO100 airspeed:  1.28
+    Header: 09FD0284, BOD: 8 WSO100 airspeed:  1.28 // needs updating

 Future development of this project will focus allowing the user to specify a list of known PGNs found at keversoft.com.